briancribb/strpg-hero-source/pages/game/trade.md

 ## Population

 The last letter of the PTP (the one in parentheses) is the Population rating for the planet.
 This rating modifies the Base Consumption Rate for a cargo type, rather than the price.
-The Consumption rate is a measure of how many Standard Cargo Units (SCU) of a cargo can be sold on a planet before demand drops off.
+The Consumption Rate is a measure of how many Standard Cargo Units (SCU) of a cargo can be sold on a planet before demand drops off.

-The Consumption rate is measured from the perspective of a single trader, but if two traders were to arrive at the same place at the same time with the same cargo, it would result in much lower prices as the local area is now flooded with that cargo.
+The Consumption Rate is measured from the perspective of a single trader, but if two traders were to arrive at the same place at the same time with the same cargo, it would result in much lower prices as the local area is now flooded with that cargo.
 (It could also result in a fight.)

 ## Here’s an Example

 Tellar has a Planetary Trade Profile of **EAAGADG/A (A)**.
 (You can find this information in the FASA suppliment “The Federation”.)
 The second letter is “A”, which is terrible, meaning that Normal Minerals and Raw Materials will be difficult to sell there.
-They likely have plenty of raw materials in their system and have no need to have it shipped to them.
+They likely have plenty of raw materials in their system and have no need to have such things shipped to them.
 The base price of 1000 Cr would be multiplied by .25, bringing your base price per SCU down to 250 Cr.
 Even if you can negotiate, that’s pretty bad.

 On the bright side, their rating for High-Technology Manufactured Goods is “G”, which is excellent for a trader.
 Tellar is a leader on nuclear fusion and matter/antimatter technologies, so there’s a high demand for the equipment required by those industries.
 The base price for those goods is 500 Cr, which when multiplied by the 1.75 rating modifier, will bring you up to 870 Cr/SCU.